awsdocs/aws-cdk-guide/v2/resources.md

 var stack1 = new StackThatProvidesABucket(app, "Stack1", new StackProps { Env = prod });

-// stack2 will take an argument "bucket" var stack2 = new StackThatExpectsABucket(app, "Stack2", new StackProps { Env = prod,
+// stack2 will take a property "bucket" var stack2 = new StackThatExpectsABucket(app, "Stack2", new StackProps { Env = prod,
     bucket = stack1.Bucket});
 ```